za-gene/rpi/audio/README.md

 * [pwm-audio-sdcard-nano](pwm-audio-sdcard-nano) - Nano RAW player using PWM and sound card
 * [sketch_jun09a](sketch_jun09a) - Arduino emulating DAC using PWM - poor output quality
 * [sketch_jun18](sketch_jun18) - Arduino slave with 5v SD card communicating via I2C with ESP32 master using built-in DAC.
 Uses a level shifter.
+* [sync8000](sync8000) - Produces a pulse at 8kHz.
+Designed as a DAC metronome.
+Uses ATTiny85.